department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/medications/research/2024-05-medications-usability-testing-round3-AT/conversation-guide-sighted.md

-2. Let’s say you realize you needed to order remaining medications.
+2. Let’s say you realize you needed to order the remaining medications.
 How would you do that?

 \[do not interrupt participant, collecting ToT\]